PhongSeow/PigObjFs/README.md

 VB6DLL

 This scheme is suitable for VB6, reference PigObjFsLib.dll The compiled exe can run directly on different versions of windows, but it needs to be registered through regsrv32.exe PigObjFsLib.dll .

+VB.net

+This scheme is applicable to VB.NET , reference PigObjFsLib.dll The compiled exe can run directly on different versions of windows.